EDITO-Infra/edito-workshops-presentations/add_process/README.md

 > **⚠️ Note**: The example model scripts are demonstrative.
 You'll need to create your own processing logic based on your specific requirements.

-## 🎥 Presentation

-[View the interactive presentation](../presentations/add_edito_process_slidedeck.html) to get started with deploying processes to EDITO.

 ## 🤝 Contributing

 Found an issue or have suggestions?
 Please contribute to improve this workshop!